stxinsite/kinetic-degradation/README.md

 # kinetic-degradation
-This repo implements a kinetic proofreading model of protein degradation via the ubiquitin-proteasome system (UPS).
+This repo implements a kinetic proofreading model of protein degradation via the ubiquitin-proteasome system (UPS) as developed by Bartlett et al. (2013) [in this paper](https://doi.org/10.1007/s10928-020-09722-z).
-We denote the species involved in ternary complex formation and target protein degradation as follows:
+We maintain a similar notation and denote the species involved in ternary complex formation and target protein degradation as follows:

 * BPD_ec: unbound extracellular Bispecific Protein Degrader.
 * BPD_ic: unbound intracellular Bispecific Protein Degrader.